green-fox-academy/olajbanyasz/week-6/README.md

   reduce 1 Health points, and one luck
 - If your current luck is smaller than the result and you hit the monster, reduce 1 Health points
-- If your current luck is smaller than the result and you hit the monster, reduce 4 Health points, and one luck
+- If your current luck is at least the result and you hit the monster, reduce 4 Health points, and one luck